Mark Simpson pays tribute to Lewis & Martin, ‘the hottest male comedy double-act of all time’

 It’s a charity Oscar – in every sense.
 Lewis is 82 and has had serious health problems for some time.

-The Hollywood gays though were reportedly Not Happy.
+The Hollywood gays though were Not Happy.
 They had a hoover up their ass about Lewis.
-Apparently some tried to block his Oscar because this ill, old man born in 1926 almost used the word ‘faggot’ last year after hosting a twelve hour telethon.
+Some tried to block his Oscar because this ill, old man born in 1926 almost used the word ‘faggot’ last year after hosting a twelve-hour telethon.

 In effect, The Gays are running down the street screaming Maaaaaaa!!